yeshua453/website/docs/controls/segmentedbutton.md

 ### `style`

 Customizes this button's appearance.

-The value is an instance of [`ButtonStyle`](/docs/reference/types/buttonstyle) class.
+Value is of type [`ButtonStyle`](/docs/reference/types/buttonstyle).

 ## Events